c00kiemon5ter/monsterwm/README.md

 -------

 **dminiwm** is a very minimal and lightweight dynamic tiling window manager.
-I will try to stay under 1000 SLOC.
+It will try to stay under 1000 SLOC.
-Currently under 950 lines with the config file included.
+Currently under 800 lines with the config file included.

 Modes